Thrushitha-08/student-performance-prediction/README.md

 # Student Performance Prediction using Machine Learning
-This project predicts whether a student will PASS or FAIL based on academic factors using a Machine Learning model.
+This project predicts student performance using Machine Learning and enhances interpretability using Prompt Engineering to generate human-readable explanations and recommendations.
 ________________________________________
 ## Project Overview
 Educational institutions can use this system to identify students at risk and take early action.